Written 10/16/17. Edited 10/24/17.

 I feel so grateful to the people who have enabled me to think critically: my mom and dad for kindling my passion for reading, my dad for pushing me to ask quantitative, reasoned, and sequential questions, Ken and IMACS for teaching me to teach myself arbitrary concepts through reading technical writing, Seymour Papert for designing LOGO which planted the seed of my self-efficacy as it pertains to learning, Paul Graham for showing me how the written word can be used to think through issues to articulate one’s own thoughts…

 I want to fully acknowledge here that this is not “the answer” to the question “what is the most good you can do?”
 It is simply the answer to the question, “what is the most good that I, Steve Krouse, can do?”
-Moreover, I plan to supplement these efforts with supplementary charity of 5% of my income through effective altruism organizations, because humility never hurt nobody none.
+Moreover, I plan to complement these efforts with charity of 5% of my income through effective altruism organizations, because humility never hurt nobody none.

 “The Summer Day”